-With a rise in gaming and streaming, we get to use more broadcasting programs.
-Both Streamlabs and StreamElements use OBS in one way or another, but both are from two different companies.
-How do both compare in 2021?
-The comparison covers Streamlabs vs. StreamElements.
+Both Streamlabs and StreamElements use OBS in one way or another, but both are two different programs.
+How do both compare?
+The article covers Streamlabs vs. StreamElements.

 What’s the difference?